Introduction

 So it would be nice be warned if any of these things might happen.
 However, that turns out to be very hard.

-Consider the base of all anlysis problems, the halting problem:
+Consider the base of all analysis problems, the halting problem:

 The halting problem

-Given any program pL from the language L, decide if it is going to terminate (halt) when executed on a machine m.
+Given any program pL from the language L, decide if it is going to terminate (halt) when executed on a state s.

 This problem turns out to be impossible to solve correctly for all programs of a Turing complete language.
 It is in fact undecidable.
-While for some problems it is possible to say with confidence that it does terminate, we can't build an mechanical procedure which can do this for every program.
+While for some programs it is easy to say with confidence that it does terminate.
+We can't build an mechanical procedure which can do this for every program.

 The argument goes a little like this.
 Consider you have a mechanical procedure for solving the halting problem, in that case we can encode it as a program: